raweee/node-red-contrib-whatsapp-link/README.md

 * `Ver-0.1.21` : Group Message Node added.
 * `Ver-0.1.23` : Nodes are formatted correctly and names are updated.
 * `Ver-0.1.28` : Now QR Codes are directlly avilable in run time on Whatsapp-Admin-Node.
-* Working on Whatsapp Reply Node.
+* Working on Reply Node.

 ## Future Nodes
 Currently working on more Whatsapp Node and will be avilable soon -

-1. Group Message Node.
-2. Chat Reply node.
+1. Chat Reply node. (working)
-3. Instruction (smart) Reply Node.
+2. Instruction (smart) Reply Node.

 Complete detail for Nodes will also be updated as soon as possible.